top of page

 Cost/Stipend: For Program I, information on funding is yet to be updated.
 For Program II, a stipend is provided, and travel and housing expenses are covered.

-• Internship I: June 3 – August 9, 2024 OR June 17 - August 23, 2024
+Dates: Internship I: June 3 – August 9 OR June 17 - August 23 | Internship II: May 20 - July 29

-Application Deadline: March 30, 2024 (Program I) and February 29, 2024 (Program II)
+Application Deadline: March 30 (Program I) and February 29 (Program II)

-Participants are assigned a primary mentor based on their interests, who will guide them through research design, analysis procedures, and clinical trials.
+The Scripps Research Translational Institute (SRTI) offers two competitive internship programs that bring together students from across the country for a college-level experience in translational medical research.
+During this 10-week program, you will explore digital health, clinical genomics, and community engagement, focusing on precision medicine.
+You will be assigned a primary mentor based on your interests who will guide you through research design, analysis procedures, and clinical trials.
 You will also study design and analysis procedures relevant to translational research, including genomic/genetic association studies.
-You will observe the steps of proposing, designing, undertaking, and analyzing clinical trials.
 At the end of the program, you will present a scientific concept to your peers and mentors in the intern poster symposium.

 Location: Palomar Medical Centers in Escondido, CA (30 minutes away from San Diego) and Poway, CA (25 minutes from San Diego)